droidxp/benchmark/README.md

 key="Insert here your key"
 ```

+These apps MUST be stored in the `benchmark/data/input/` folder.

+> We recommend using the script to download the apps because it formats the name of the
+> files to organize in malign and benign apps.

 ## How to add your tool

 1. Create a new package with your tool name